We hold various seasonal ceremonies to show our respect and gratitude to Kami-sama.

 Hatsuuma means “the first day of the Horse”.

 It is said that Uka-no-mitama-no-kami, who as you may know is Inari Ōkami-sama, descended to Mt.
 Inari on the first Horse Day in February, in the year 711 (和銅4年).
-All Inari Jinja (Inari Shinto Shrine) celebrate that event, on the first Horse Day in the second month of the year.
+All Inari Jinja (Inari Shinto Shrines) celebrate that event, on the first Horse Day in the second month of the year.

 Rat 子(ね)・Ox 丑(うし)・Tiger 寅(とら)・Rabbit 卯(う)・Dragon 辰(たつ)・Snake 巳(み)・Horse 午(うま)・Sheep 未(ひつじ)・Monkey 申(さる)・Chicken 酉(とり)・Dog 戌(いぬ)・Wild Boar 亥(いのしし)